 You can also find us on Teachers Pay Teachers.
 Be sure to join the waiting list for The Pack from Preschool Teacher 101 so you’re the first to know when enrollment is opened next.
 Members get access to all of our products, as well as some exclusive resources!

 After you make the butterfly life cycle sensory bottles, try some of these ideas:

 - Butterfly Sensory Bin

 I made small labels for our butterfly sensory bottles.
 They worked well with the Voss water bottles that we used.
 I ran them through the laminator before taping them to the outside of the discovery bottles.

 The free printable version of these labels are available to members of Fun-A-Day’s free email community.
-Click the button below if you’d like to have them sent to your email.
-If you’re not a member of my email group, you’ll be signing up for even more early childhood education resources.
+If you’re already a member, enter your email in the form below and have the labels sent to your inbox.

 Not a member?
 No worries!
 Enter your information in the form below to join us.
 You’ll get the printable sent to your inbox as a welcome gift.

 You can also access the form in a new tab if you’d prefer.